-Even though I’m fully grown and haven’t been in school for quite some time now, I still think of the 4th as the halfway point of summer.
+Even though I’m fully grown and haven’t been in school for quite some time now, I still think of the 4th of July as the halfway point of summer.
 I still even get that back-to-school feeling when August rolls around!

 So, I’m squashing the feeling of summer being almost halfway over with…which, really, it’s not!
 Instead, let’s just focus on some patriotic treats today.
 Sound like a plan?